Dave's Travel Pages

 Taking the Seajets ferry to Naxos from Mykonos

-The quickest crossing from Santorini going to Naxos takes around 1 hour and 30 minutes, whilst the slowest ferry boat sailing to Naxos from Santorini island takes around 2 hours and 45 minutes.
+The quickest crossing from Santorini going to Naxos takes just one hour, whilst the slowest ferry boat sailing to Naxos from Santorini island takes around 2 hours and 45 minutes.
+The average crossing time is 2 hours.

-The simplest place to look at schedules for Greek ferries is at the Ferryhopper website
+The ferry schedule changes from year to year and season to season.
+The simplest place to look at schedules for Greek ferries and to buy ferry tickets online is at the Ferryhopper website.

 Naxos Island Travel Tips